CarragherLab/cptools2/README.md

 ```

-We can also use `add plate` without the an `experiment` tag to add a few plates
+We can also use `add plate` without a top-level `experiment` tag to add a few plates
 from a large experiment.
 ```yaml
 add plate: